CreativeCodeBerlin/creative-coding-minilist/README.md

 *[suggest one](https://github.com/CreativeCodeBerlin/creative-coding-minilist/issues)*

 #### One website: [DrawingBots.net](https://drawingbots.net/)
-> "The mission of DrawingBots.net is to become the central place on the web to discover the world of drawing robots, get inspiration and talk to other drawing robot enthusiasts.""
+> "The mission of DrawingBots.net is to become the central place on the web to discover the world of drawing robots, get inspiration and talk to other drawing robot enthusiasts."

 ## I want to build a robot!